Become a Teacher in Maryland

 - Advanced Professional Certificate (APC), issued to teachers who have met all of the above requirements and earned a master's degree, or completed a minimum of 36 semester hours of post-baccalaureate course work which must include at least 21 semester hours of graduate credit

-You can learn more about the Praxis exams by visiting the Praxis information page provided by Teachers Test Prep, where you can also access free online Praxis Practice Tests and Praxis Study Guides, plus a variety of paid Praxis Test Prep options for those who need additional help, including live prep classes, one-on-one tutoring, and on-demand online prep.
+You can learn more about the Praxis exams by visiting the Praxis information page provided by Teachers Test Prep, where you can also access free online Praxis Practice Tests and Praxis Study Guides, plus a variety of paid Praxis Test Prep options for those who need additional help, including live prep classes, one-on-one tutoring and on-demand online prep.

 Maryland offers alternative teacher preparation at the county and city level, which means there are many different programs available throughout the state.
-These programs are compiled in the Maryland Approved Alternative Teacher Preparation Programs Directory, which is consistently updated by the department of education.
+These programs are compiled in the Maryland Approved Alternative Teacher Preparation Programs Directory which is consistently updated by the department of education.
 Teachers in alternative preparation programs are issued a Resident Teacher Certificate, which is valid for two years.

 Interstate reciprocity is a program that allows teachers certified in one state to teach in another state.
 To find out which other state teaching licenses can be used in Maryland, visit the Teach.com reciprocity page.
-Or, for more specific questions about your situation, contact the Maryland Department of Education.
+Or, for more specific questions about your situation, contact the Maryland State Department of Education.

 Maryland residents are eligible for the Applegate/Jackson/Parks Future Teacher Scholarship as well as the TEACH Grant, a grant which gives financial aid to students in return for an agreement to teach in a high-need school.

 Teachers in Maryland public schools become vested in the pension system after five years of service.
 Employees must work at least 50% of the work week to be eligible for benefits.
 Teachers in Maryland can retire with full benefits at age 62 with at least five years of service, or at age 55 with 25 years of service for reduced benefits.
 Additional benefits include multiple healthcare plans, compensation plans, tuition reimbursement, and paid annual, personal, and sick leave.
-For more information, visit the online Maryland’s Public School Teacher Benefit Summary.
+For more information, visit the Maryland State Retirement and Pension System or by going to Teach.com.the online Maryland’s Public School Teacher Benefit Summary.

-Maryland’s Professional Development Advisory Counsel (PDAC) recognizes the importance of professional development to improve public education.
+Maryland’s Professional Development Advisory Council (PDAC) recognizes the importance of professional development to improve public education.
 The council aims to standardize policies and programs and the local and state level.
 Teachers can currently participate in a variety of conferences and workshops, or take online courses over the summer.